OfficeDev/office-js-docs-pr/docs/outlook/spam-reporting.md

 ## Test and validate your add-in

-1. [Sideload](sideload-outlook-add-ins-for-testing.md) the add-in in Outlook on Windows.
+1. [Sideload](sideload-outlook-add-ins-for-testing.md) the add-in in a supported Outlook client.
 1. Choose a message from your inbox, then select the add-in's button from the ribbon.
 1. In the preprocessing dialog, choose a reason for reporting the message and add information about the message, if configured.
 Then, select **Report**.
 1. (Optional) In the post-processing dialog, select **OK**.

+    > [!TIP]
+    > In Outlook on the web or in new Outlook on Windows (preview), a post-processing dialog isn't shown once the add-in completes processing a reported message.
+This applies even if the `showPostProcessingDialog` property in the `event.completed` call is configured.
+However, depending on how you configured the `moveItemTo` property in the `event.completed` call, a notification is shown to signal when the reported message is deleted or moved to another folder in the mailbox.

 ## Review feature behavior and limitations